Norm of the North: Cast

 Director Trevor Wall provides the voice for the three main lemmings in the film, although he is not credited.
-As Nicolas Atlan described the lemmings, “We thought it would be hysterical to combine Norm, the largest creature in the Arctic, with lemmings that are small and indestructible.
-They can get squashed, they can get stomped on, they can have an elevator close on them, but like Silly Putty, they bounce right back into their original shape."
+As Nicolas Atlan described the lemmings: "We thought it would be hysterical to combine Norm, the largest creature in the Arctic, with lemmings that are small and indestructible.
+They can get squashed, they can get stomped on, they can have an elevator close on them, but like Silly Putty, they bounce right back into their original shape".

+Development and production

+Lionsgate and Crest Animation Studios announced the project in February 2010, as part of a three-film deal between both parties.
+Steven and Daniel Altiere were set to write the film, based on their own original story.
+The same year in July, Rob Schneider was cast in the film as the titular character, with Ken Jeong and Loretta Devine also being cast around the same time.
+Anthony Bell, who previously co-directed Alpha and Omega, was originally set to direct the film, but ultimately left the project after Crest Animation Studios filed for bankruptcy and closed its doors in 2015.
+The film sat in development hell for over four years, until Splash Entertainment took over production (as the studio's first project from its feature animation unit) with Good Universe handling international sales.
+That same year, the film added Bill Nighy, Gabriel Iglesias, Colm Meaney and Michael McElhatton to the cast, and Trevor Wall was hired to direct.
+Ginny McSwain was hired to voice direct Jeong's lines and was only given a limited amount of time to prepare.
+She described her time working on the film as unbearable and found Jeong, whom she initially admired, very off putting and rude to work with.

 Marketing

 Two mobile apps were released to promote the film as well as four clips on Lionsgate's YouTube channel and two theatrical trailers.
 Television commercials were played on several channels.